rundsk/dsk/README.md

 ## Development

-[Go](https://golang.org/) version 1.10 or later is needed for developing and testing the application.
+[Go](https://golang.org/) version 1.11 or later with go module support enabled is needed for developing and testing the application.

 If you're setting up a Go environment from scratch, add Go's `bin` directory to your `PATH`, so that go binaries like `go-bindata` can be found.
 In `.profile`